 Samiksha works in an MNC in Bangalore.
 Though her company provides her with HRA, she lives with her parents in their house and not in rented accommodation.
 How can she make use of this allowance?

 Samiksha can pay rent to her parents and claim the allowance provided.
 She has to enter into a rental agreement with her parents and transfer money to them every month.
-This way, Samiksha can make a nice gesture to her parents while saving on taxes.
 Also, Samiksha’s parents need to report the rent she paid as income in their income tax returns.
 If their other income is below the basic exemption limit or taxable at a lower tax slab, they can save tax on the family income.

 The least of the following will be exempted from tax: